nehalkhan2410/General/JavaScript/Closures.md

 printName();
 ```
-So every value defined in the `global` scope can be used inside the `printName` function and the latest value at the time of calling the fucntion will be saved in `Closure`.
+So every value defined in the `global` scope can be used inside the `printName` function and the latest value at the time of calling the function will be saved in `Closure`.

 The closure value for first `printName` call.